Tasks¶

 - Company: The company this work relates to

-These fields appear in the Context section of the sidebar and can be edited at any time.
+These fields appear in the Classification section of the sidebar and can be edited at any time.
+When creating a new standalone task, your organization's default classification values are pre-filled automatically if configured.

 Priority scoring¶